phcom/GGRV.github.io/usecase.md

 0.00    0.00    0.00    0.00    0.05    0.89    0.07
 ```

-These metrics represents the interference caused by the monitored application ( In this case stress-ng application):
+These metrics represents the interference caused by the monitored application (in this case stress-ng application):

 * netp - percentage of physical network
 * nets - percentage of network queue interference.